-Start and Finish judges to declare any false starts and to declare the order in which vehicles cross the finishing line when the end of the race signal is given or the scheduled race distance is completed by the winner.

-Chief Timekeeper to declare the laps covered in the time and the order in which the cars cross the timing line throughout the competition.

-Chief Scrutineer, Eligibility Scrutineers and Members of the Technical Commission to declare any infringements of vehicle eligibility.

-Pit-Lane Speed judges to declare any infringement of pit lane speed limits set by the Regulations.

-Track Limit judges to report any vehicle for running beyond the limits of the track.
+- a) Start and Finish Judges: Declare any false starts and to declare the order in which vehicles cross the finishing line when the end of the race signal is given or the scheduled race distance is completed by the winner. - b) Chief Timekeeper: Declare the laps covered in the time and the order in which the cars cross the timing line throughout the competition. - c) Chief Scrutineer, Eligibility Scrutineers and Members of the Technical Commission: Declare any infringements of vehicle eligibility. - d) Pit-Lane Speed Judges: Declare any infringement of pit lane speed limits set by the Regulations. - e) Track Limit Judges: Report any vehicle for running beyond the limits of the track.

-18 MOTORSPORT UK JUDICIAL PROCEDURES
+18. MOTORSPORT UK JUDICIAL PROCEDURES: